 Types of Unsupervised Learning

-Any business needs to focus on understanding customers: who are they, and what’s driving their purchase decisions?
+Any business needs to focus on understanding customers: who they are and what’s driving their purchase decisions?

 - K-Means Clustering – clustering your data points into a number (K) of mutually exclusive clusters.
 A lot of the complexity surrounds how to pick the right number for K.